maelle/saperlipopette/README.md

 #> 2 26ace83d6fee02330e6f23cdd4d976… Jane … 2023-12-15 16:25:00     1 FALSE "First…
 ```

+At this stage, the user would read the example in `?one_small_change`,
+to know what to do, and would follow the URL in that same manual page,
+to find the corresponding ohshitgit entry.
+In practice here the user
+would change a file, then Git add it, then run
+`git commit --amend --no-edit`.
+The user would examine the Git history
+before and after this.
+We might want to refine that interface somehow,
+maybe with cli messages instead of relying on the manual page.

 We’ve set the Git author and commiter so that the automatic commits get
-the same hashes, which can be useful when teaching a group.
+the same hashes, which can be useful when teaching a group: everyone
+should be looking at the same hashes on their machine.

 ``` r
 parent_path <- withr::local_tempdir()